One Week Itinerary in the Faroe Islands

 The Capital Island Streymoy

-Now, head over to the main island Streymoy.
+Now, head over to the main Streymoy Island.
 Most visitors stay in capital Tórshavn on the Streymoy island.
 Before you get to Tórshavn, make sure to stop by Norðradalur.

 In order to see Norðradalur, you will take the mountain road from Kollfjarðardalur.
 Turn right when you see the gas station EFFO.
 From here you will start a 20 minutes journey through mountain terrain.

-The roads in the Faroe Islands are really good.
+The roads in the Faroe Islands are really good and make it easy to complete your itinerary.
 The mountain road or Oyggjarvegurin to Tórshavn is fine, though it is not in as good condition as the roads in general.

 After a 15 minutes drive turn right again when you see a sign “Norðradalur”.
 From the top of the hillside Norðradalsskarð, you will see gorgeous landscapes.
 Fill your eyes with fantastic views of the Norðradalur valley with the tiny village next to the coast.